aosp-devs/aosp-devs.org/code.md

   family of boards
 * Generic HALs: hardware support that applies to multiple boards
 * Android distros: modifications to the Android framework and applications
+* Open source apps: apps that can replace functionality that exists in Android, but not AOSP

 ## Board support